bartengine27/hostr/README.md

 When you observe an additional line being added to your known_hosts file after connecting to a server via SSH, even after manually adding the server's fingerprint with ssh-keyscan or with `ansible-playbook knowhosts-setup.yml`, it typically relates to how SSH handles and verifies the identity of the servers it connects to.
 Here are a few reasons why this might happen:

-1. Different Key Types
+1. **Different Key Types**
 If you initially add the server's `ED25519` key fingerprint to your known_hosts using ssh-keyscan -H -t ed25519 ip_address, but the server is also configured to use another type of SSH key (e.g., RSA, ECDSA), the SSH client might add the fingerprint of this additional key to the known_hosts file upon the first connection.
 This occurs because your initial scan and add operation only included the ED25519 key, and upon connection, SSH automatically adds any other keys presented by the server that weren't already in known_hosts.

-2. Hostname and IP Address Entries
+2. **Hostname and IP Address Entries**
 Another common reason is the difference in how you reference the server in your ssh command versus what was initially scanned.
 For instance, if you scanned the IP address and then used the hostname (or vice versa) to connect, SSH treats these as separate entries.
 SSH distinguishes between IP addresses and hostnames because they can technically present different keys (consider virtual hosts or shared IP scenarios).
 As a result, SSH might add a new line for the same server under its different identifier (IP or hostname).

-3. SSH Configuration and Aliases
+3. **SSH Configuration and Aliases**
 Your SSH client's configuration might influence how known_hosts is managed.
 For example, if you use an SSH config file (~/.ssh/config) with aliases or specific host entries that define hostname patterns or specific key types, your SSH client might treat connections that match different patterns as distinct, even if they ultimately resolve to the same server.

-4. Port Forwarding or Jump Hosts
+4. **Port Forwarding or Jump Hosts**
 If your connection involves port forwarding or using a jump host (also known as a bastion host), the SSH client may add entries for these intermediate steps.
 This is more likely in complex networking setups where direct connections to the target server are not possible without going through intermediary servers.

 Troubleshooting Tips:

-* Review the known_hosts file: Compare the entries before and after the connection.
+* **Review the known_hosts file**: Compare the entries before and after the connection.
 Look for differences in the key types, hostnames/IP addresses, or additional details that might explain the new entry.
-* Use verbose mode with SSH: Connecting with `ssh -v root@ip_address` can provide detailed logs that explain what keys are being checked, offered, and added to known_hosts.
+* **Use verbose mode with SSH**: Connecting with `ssh -v root@ip_address` can provide detailed logs that explain what keys are being checked, offered, and added to known_hosts.
 This might give you a clearer picture of why the additional line is added.
-* Check SSH client configuration: Review your SSH client's configuration file (if you have one) for any settings that might affect how known_hosts entries are managed or how connections are established.
+* **Check SSH client configuration**: Review your SSH client's configuration file (if you have one) for any settings that might affect how known_hosts entries are managed or how connections are established.

 Understanding the exact reason requires examining the specifics of your SSH setup, the server configuration, and the entries in known_hosts.